Rulemaking docket for Minnesota Rules 1315

 Timetable/status of the rule proceeding; agency determinations

-The rule was filed with the Secretary of State on Oct.
-16, 2020.
+This rule was filed with the Secretary of State on June 13, 2023.

 For written comments, questions and requests:

-For procedural questions and to submit comments, contact:
+Contact person for procedural questions and to submit comments:

-Comments and questions may also be mailed to the contact person listed above, at: Department of Labor and Industry, 443 Lafayette Road N, St. Paul, MN 55155.
+Comments and questions may also be submitted by U.S. mail, to the contact person listed above, at: Department of Labor and Industry, 443 Lafayette Road N., St. Paul, MN 55155.

 Comments received after 4:30 p.m. will be considered received on the next state business day the Department of Labor and Industry is open.